gabriel4649/JMdictDB/README.txt

    below assumes you unpacked the JMdict.gz file to ./JMdict.

-        ./jmparse.pl -o ../jmdict.pgx ../JMdict
+        ./jmparse.pl -o ../jmdict.pgi ../JMdict

-   Run jmparse.pl with the -h option for usage info. jmparse.pl will write the intemediate file as specified by the -o option.
-It also processes comments in the jmdict file to get info about deleted entries, and and will record any unparsable comments to the file "skipped_comments.txt". jmparse.pl does not do any database access.
+   Run jmparse.pl with the -h option for usage info. jmparse.pl will write the intermediate file as specified by the -o option.
+It also processes comments in the jmdict file to get info about deleted entries, and and will record any unparsable comments to the file "jmdict.log". jmparse.pl does not do any database access.

 3. Run the jmload.pl command to convert the the intermediate